peterhinch/micropython-epaper/README.md

 ### For experimenters

-The removal of ghosting is supposed to be handled by the ``factored_stage_time`` property of the EPD instance.
-This is the time in ms that the driver will spend rewriting the data.
-Its default value is about 1200ms dependent on temperature.
-A way to speed updates at possible increase in ghosting is to set the ``Display`` constructor argument ``up_time`` to a value in ms: the value overrides the default regardless of temperature.

 The ``refresh`` method has a boolean argument ``fast``, defaulting ``True``.
-Setting this ``False`` invokes a slower method advocated by some developers.
-Again, under investigation; I'm unimpressed so far.
+Setting this ``False`` invokes a slower method claimed by some developers to reduce ghosting.
+Under investigation; I'm underwhelmed so far.
+The code (epdpart.py) has web references in the comments.

 # Legalities